Your guide to choosing a lift pass this season

 Day pass

 Why: A day pass is great for those looking to try out Cardrona or Treble Cone, or here for a short time.
-You can purchase a day pass any day or time within the season, but popular days will sell out, such as the peak season period during the Aus & NZ school holidays, June 26 - July 14, 2023.
-Book early and online to avoid disappointment!
+You can purchase a day pass any day or time within the season, if there are still passes remaining, but popular days will sell out.

 Who: Families wanting to try something new, locals, tourists visiting town for a short time.